 Homemade peppermint patties will keep for about 2 to 3 weeks in a tightly sealed container at room temperature.
 If your home is very warm and humid, you may need to to store your candies in the refrigerator to prevent melting.

 Homemade peppermint patties can be frozen for up to 3 months in a tightly sealed, freezer safe container.
 To thaw, transfer to the refrigerator to thaw overnight, or transfer to the countertop, remove the lid (to prevent condensation from forming) and allow to come to room temperature for about 2 hours.

 - ¼ cup (78 g) light corn syrup

 - 1 teaspoon peppermint extract

-Dust hands with additional confectioner's sugar.
+- Dust hands with additional confectioner's sugar.
 Roll dough into small balls (about 2 teaspoons each in size).
-Flatten ball with your hands into a small disc (about 1/4" thickness) and place onto a baking sheet lined with wax paper.
-Refrigerate discs for 30 minutes, until firm.
+Flatten dough balls with your hands into small discs (about ¼" thickness) and place onto prepared baking sheet.
+Refrigerate (or freeze) discs for 30 minutes, or until firm.

-Gently place each disc one at a time in the melted chocolate.
+- Gently place each peppermint disc, one at a time, in the melted chocolate.
 Flip over with a fork, then gently remove from chocolate, tapping on the edge of the bowl to remove excess chocolate.
-Slide candy off fork and back onto wax paper lined baking sheet.
+Using a butter knife, slide patties off fork and back onto the baking sheet.

-Allow to cool and harden at room temperature for 30 minutes, or 10 minutes in the refrigerator.
+- Allow to cool and harden at room temperature for 10 minutes in the refrigerator, or 30 minutes at room temperature.
 Store in a sealed container at room temperature.